amangup/coding-bootcamp/lecture10/webapp.md

 - To link CSS to your HTML file, we use the `link` HTML tag.
 - We need to tell the `link` tag where to find the file containing the CSS code.
 We use the `url_for()` function in exactly the same way we used it to display the image above.
-- The tag in which we put the quotation (I use `div` by default), we add `class="quotation"` to refer to the CSS class `quotation` that is created in the CSS code.
+- To the tag in which we put the fortune (I use `div` by default), we add `class="quotation"` to refer to the CSS class `quotation` that is created in the CSS code.

 ## Deploying your app on pythonanywhere.com

 - We have created a fun website, and we obviously want to share it with our friends!
 - To do that, we need to host our web app on a hosting platform.
 - We are going to use [pythonanywhere.com](https://www.pythonanywhere.com/) to host our web app.
-  - It has a free level of service which is good enough for our purposes
+  - It has a free level of service which is good enough for our this purpose.
   - It is compatible with Flask apps, and thus it's pretty easy to get our app running there.

 Here is the list of instructions to deploy your fortune teller website there: